PetLabCo Logo

 Bad breath in dogs can be described as fishy, sweet, metallic, rotten, or smelling like sulfur.
 We’ll get into what causes these different smells as we talk about the causes of bad breath.

-Stinky dog breath can have a range of causes, including what your dog eats, oral health issues, and systemic diseases.
-The following are seven causes of bad breath in dogs to consider:
+Bad dog breath can have a range of causes, including what your dog eats, oral health issues, and systemic diseases.
+The following are seven causes of bad breath in dogs:

 Periodontal disease, which refers to infection and inflammation of the tissues around the teeth, is the most common cause of dog halitosis.
 According to Cornell University’s College of Veterinary Medicine, over 80% of dogs that are 3 years of age or older have periodontal disease.